-People often ask how it is I’ve been able to grow over a million pot plants, make all these crazy breakthroughs in the science of cannabis cultivation, and build a $90-million-dollar-a-year nutrient company, all while the odds have been stacked against me every step of the way.
+People often ask how it is I’ve been able to grow over a million pot plants, make all these crazy breakthroughs in the science of cannabis cultivation, and build an over $100-million-dollar-a-year nutrient company, all while the odds have been stacked against me every step of the way.

 I just tell ‘em it’s because of Peaches…